All housing students must sign the COVID-19 addendum while completing the housing application.

 Student Housing License Agreement Terms & Conditions

-This Addendum to the Student Housing License Agreement is expressly incorporated into and supplements the Student Housing License Agreement (“License”) terms and conditions for 2021-2022.
+This Addendum to the Student Housing License Agreement is expressly incorporated into and supplements the Student Housing License Agreement (“License”) terms and conditions for CVA & CVB Apartments, Suits(CVC), CV2, Joe West, and Washburn Halls.
 Before completing and electronically signing this Addendum, please read the provisions carefully.
 Except as expressly stated herein, this Addendum does not alter any conditions or obligations in the License.
 This Addendum is effective for the entire academic year, fall through spring terms, or for such portion of the academic year as may remain at the time the License and/or Addendum are signed.
 In consideration of the mutual covenants, commitments, and agreements contained herein, the receipt and sufficiency of which is hereby acknowledged, Licensee agrees as follows:

 I. Notice and Acknowledgment Regarding COVID-19

 Licensee acknowledges that the SARS-CoV-2 coronavirus pandemic is a worldwide risk to human health.
 COVID-19 is a highly contagious disease that can spread easily and exponentially and can lead to severe illness or death.
 According to public health organizations, persons of all ages are at risk.
 Persons over 65 and those with underlying health conditions are especially vulnerable.